mendelgusmao/PHP-HaavokIPC/README.md

 * HaavokIPC is meant to be portable between the majority of versions of PHP after 4, so...
     * No visibility keywords in classes definition, as there is no implementation of visibility in PHP 4
-    * No interfaces - I miss them, they would be very useful defining the drivers
+    * No interfaces - I miss them, they would be very useful defining the persistences
     * No type hinting
     * No Reflection classes
     * A lot of good sense is needed to avoid interference in HaavokIPC behavior.
 Respect the API and you'll be fine